Skip to content

 This comparison was written against: - SQLite 3.51.2 (sqlite3 CLI) - DuckDB v1.4.3 (duckdb CLI)

-DecentDB is currently pre-1.0.
-This document describes the current baseline feature set and constraints; details may change as DecentDB approaches 1.0.
+DecentDB is currently at v2.0.0.
+This document describes the current feature set and constraints; details may change as DecentDB continues to evolve.

 DecentDB is intentionally scoped around: - Priority #1: durable ACID writes (WAL-based) - Priority #2: fast reads - Concurrency model: single process, one writer, many concurrent reader threads - SQL goal: a practical, Postgres-like subset for common application queries